 When you’re in the business-to-business (B2B) industry, getting sales outreach right is just as crucial as the process of closing a sale itself.
 Without both ends of an active sales funnel, your business becomes dormant – that is, if you don’t reach out to leads, you won’t be able to make any new sales.
 By contrast, an ever-increasing sales pipeline is a critical requirement for a business to grow and flourish.

-To move through your sales funnel, you can implement various lead generation activities such as blogging, SEO, paid advertising, social media marketing, email or text blasts, and sales calls, to name a few.
+To move through your sales funnel, you can implement various lead generation activities such as blogging, SEO, paid advertising, social media marketing, email marketing, and sales calls, to name a few.
 Regardless of the marketing strategy you choose, the end goal is the same: lead conversion.

 The operative word here though is “how.”
 How do you find and generate new B2B leads that can be handed off to your sales team for outreach and eventual closing?